melmel27/comakery/README.md

 ![](docs/plant-uml-diagrams/transfer-restrictions.png)

 The Transfer Admin for the Token Contract can provision account addresses to transfer and receive tokens under certain conditions.
 This is the process for configuring transfer restrictions and transferring tokens:
-1. An Investor sends their AML/KYC information to the Transfer Admin.
+1. An Investor sends their Anti Money Laundering and Know Your Customer (AML/KYC) information to the Transfer Admin or to a proxy vetting service to verify this information.
+The benefit of using a qualified third party provider is to avoid needing to store privately identifiable information.
 1. The Transfer Admin calls `setRestrictions(investorAddress, transferGroup, addressTimeLock, maxTokens)` to provision their account.
 Initially this will be done for the Primary Issuance of tokens to investors where tokens are distributed directly from the issuer to holder accounts.
 1. A potential buyer sends their AML/KYC information to the Transfer Admin.
 1. The Transfer Admin calls `setRestrictions(buyerAddress, transferGroup, addressTimeLock, maxTokens)` to provision the Buyer account.